Hernâni Neves: Football career

 Hernâni was born in Mourão, Évora District, and began his professional career with Vitória de Setúbal.
 In a career greatly hampered by injuries he only played one solid season as a professional, 1987–88, appearing in 23 out of 38 matches to help the club finish in eighth position and attracting the attention of Primeira Liga and European Cup runner-up S.L.
 Benfica, which signed him in the subsequent off-season.

 On 4 December 1988, Hernâni scored a rare goal, netting for Benfica in a 2–0 home win against former side Setúbal.
 A fortnight later, after a 2–0 home success against Lisbon neighbours Sporting Clube de Portugal, he tested positive for cocaine, and received a three-month ban.
-He was a first-team regular in the latter part of the 1989–90 campaign, and played the whole of the 1990 European Cup Final, lost 1–0 to A.C.
-Milan; he remained with the club for a further four years, but made only six appearances combined.
+He was a first-team regular in the latter part of the 1989–90 campaign, and played the whole of the 1990 European Cup final, lost 1–0 to AC Milan; he remained with the club for a further four years, but made only six appearances combined.

 After a return to Setúbal, where he played 14 games in two seasons, and a spell in the Segunda Liga with C.D.
 Beja where he reunited with former Vitória teammate Adelino Nunes, Hernâni retired from the game in June 1997 at age 33.
 He also earned two caps for Portugal, his debut coming on 5 December 1987 in a 0–3 defeat to Italy in the UEFA Euro 1988 qualifiers.